 Yoonju Cho, MD, PhD

-Third-year resident Yoonju Cho began her training in neuroscience at Johns Hopkins University, where she studied sensory perception via psychophysics on human subjects as well as electrophysiology of single-cell recordings from awake, behaving animals.
-Through her MD/PhD training at NYU School of Medicine, she became fascinated by how psychiatric disorders such as depression can influence sensory perception and treating their psychiatric disorders could alter the sensory experience in those patients.
-Yoonju’s current research interest includes investigating neurobiological pathophysiology of psychiatric disorders and advancing neurostimulation treatment methods such as electroconvulsive therapy, transcranial magnetic stimulation, and photobiomodulation.
+Yoonju Cho began her training in neuroscience at Johns Hopkins University, where she studied sensory perception via psychophysics on human subjects as well as electrophysiology of single-cell recordings from awake, behaving animals.
+Through her MD/PhD training at NYU Grossman School of Medicine, she became fascinated by how psychiatric disorders such as depression can influence sensory perception and treating their psychiatric disorders could alter the sensory experience in those patients.
+Yoonju’s research interests include investigating neurobiological pathophysiology of psychiatric disorders and advancing neurostimulation treatment methods such as electroconvulsive therapy, transcranial magnetic stimulation, and photobiomodulation.

 Daniel Roberts, MD

-Daniel Roberts, is interested in exploring the therapeutic potential of psychedelic compounds in a psychotherapeutic framework.
-He is currently involved in a Phase 2 clinical trial exploring the treatment potential of psilocybin for major depressive disorder, and as part of the Research Career Development Track, he plans to expand his involvement into the growing number of psychedelic research projects here at NYU Grossman School of Medicine.
-Dan earned his BA in philosophy and religious studies at Purdue University and his MSW from the University of Michigan.
+Daniel Roberts is interested in exploring the therapeutic potential of psychedelic compounds in a psychotherapeutic framework.
+He is currently involved in a phase 2 clinical trial exploring the treatment potential of psilocybin for major depressive disorder, and as part of the current faculty at NYU, he plans to expand his involvement into the growing number of psychedelic research projects here at NYU Grossman School of Medicine.
+Daniel earned his BA in philosophy and religious studies at Purdue University and his MSW from the University of Michigan.
 He worked as a clinical social worker focusing in the area of co-occurring disorders before completing his MD at the Michigan State University College of Human Medicine.

 Wei (“Vic”) Qi, MA